1993-94 Geoffrey Beene Leopard Print Chenille & Metallic Netting Dress

 The fabric is self backed and the dress unlined.
 It closes with a back hidden set zipper.
 Each sleeve has a hidden set snap at the cuff.
 Ribbon edge finished for all inner seams.
 It appears to have never been worn, or worn very little.
 Tagged a vintage size 6

-Bust: 16-18" flat across from side seam to side seam
+Bust: 17" flat across the back from side seam to side seam

-Waist: 14-16" flat across from side seam to side seam
+Waist: to 14" flat across the back from side seam to side seam

-Hips: 18-20" flat across from side seam to side seam
+Hips: to 18.5" flat across the back from side seam to side seam

 This garment has been professionally cleaned, pressed and is odor free.
 Thoroughly checked over before shipping, it will be ready to wear upon arrival.